jedahan/hypermac/readme.md

-How to run:

-    ./minivmac system608.dsk 020M.dsk

-Now try running "Hard Drive" "Bard Stacks" "Draw Me"
+Start by opening [Mini vMac](./Mini\ vMac.app) on osx, or `./minivmac` on linux.

+Once the emulator is running, dry out the "Draw Me" application!

 ### mini vmac

-   This repo contains an custom version of minivmac jedahan made, to redraw the entire screen on mousemove.
+   This repo contains an custom version of minivmac, modified to redraw the entire screen on mousemove by jedahan.
    Otherwise, there are crazy artifacts everywhere on linux.
    The modified source is in the `src/` directory.
 It should really be version controlled at some point...

    The most relevant file is MYOSGLUE.c :)

 ### src/system